- Listen to our monthly AppSec Stats Flash podcast

 Information leakage allows an application to reveal sensitive data such as technical details of the application, developer comments, environment, or user-specific data.
-This sensitive data may then be used by an attacker to exploit the target application, its hosting network, or its users.
+An attacker may use this sensitive data to exploit the target application, its hosting network, or its users.

-Information leakage, in its most common form, is the result of one or more of the following conditions: a failure to scrub out HTML/script comments containing sensitive information; improper application or server configurations; or differences in page responses for valid vs. invalid data.
+In its most common form, information leakage is the result of one or more of the following conditions: a failure to scrub out HTML/script comments containing sensitive information; improper application or server configurations, or differences in page responses for valid vs. invalid data.

-Sensitive information may be present within HTML comments, error messages, source code, or simply left in plain sight, and there are many ways a website can be coaxed into revealing this type of information.
-While Information Leakage doesn't necessarily represent a breach in security, it does give an attacker useful guidance for future exploitation.
+Sensitive information may be present within HTML comments, error messages, source code, or left in plain sight, and there are many ways a website can be coaxed into revealing this type of information.
+While Information Leakage doesn't necessarily represent a security breach, it gives an attacker useful guidance for future exploitation.